Nessie17/ITT3-Special-subjects/projects/Mandatory_elements.md

 Mandatory elements
 ==========================

+To help keep you on track, and to maintain an apropriate level of teacher contact, there are some mandatory elements.

 * All weeks will include presentations on class.

     This is a presentation with the class as *audience* and you must have decided in advance the *purpose* of the presentation